Last Updated: May 2016

 How to Remove Squirrels from your home

 The presence of these mammals in the attic is a common problem.
 One of the common signs of infestation are the sounds of chirping, scratching and jumping around from above the ceiling.
 Once you have identified the squirrels, it’s time to have them be gone.
 There are multiple solutions to squirrel removal.
 The best solution for squirrel removal is to hire a professional.
-Experts like SOS Wildlife Control Incorporated are fully trained and have years of experience in wildlife control.
+Experts like SOS Wildlife Control Incorporated are fully trained and have years of experience in squirrel removal.
 Throughout the years we have had many calls for squirrel removal and are very familiar with squirrel life cycle and habits.
 Most importantly, wildlife control technicians know the rules and regulations in wildlife removal.

 If you hire SOS Wildlife Control Incorporated, we will arrive at your home, inspect the area and provide you with a thorough outline of what the problem is, the main entry points and the squirrel removal options you have.
 The next step (upon hire) is an attic inspection.
 This is a hands on approach and allows us to invade the animals space.
 We can identify if there are babies involved or if it’s only adults.
 The standard humane method for squirrel removal is with a one way door covering the main entry hole.
 All other entry holes are blocked.
 This ensures that the squirrel leaves through only the one-way door and cannot re-enter.
 This method ensures animals do not get locked inside a building and it greatly reduces the possibility of property damage.
 If we snare or trap the animal, the squirrel is then relocated one kilometer away in accordance with the law.